 Why Eco Quality Clothing Chose to Work With Tailored

-Tailored is a technology company built on AI.
-Their patented machine learning, named Capture, analyzes images of clothing to extract product data retailers require when listing product online.
+Tailored is a technology company based in the south eastern United States.
+Their garment measuring app, named Capture, analyzes images of clothing to extract product data retailers require when listing product online.
 More specifically, Capture automates garment measuring and data entry tasks.
 This enables apparel retailers to improve supply chain efficiency.
 Additionally, Capture is the only scalable technology that uses a single photo to collect fit data from garments a consumer already owns.
 Tailored exists to help retailers in both traditional retail and vintage improve their bottom line while becoming more sustainable.
-If you are interested in learning more about Tailored’s offering, reach out to us here.

 About Eco Quality Clothing